SdtElectronics/muzic/Readme.md

 * `int deflate(z_stream* strm, int flush)`

     `deflate` compresses as much data as possible, and stops when the input buffer becomes empty or the output buffer becomes full.
-Currently, parameter `flush` is not used, but preserved for compatibility with Zlib.
-The behavior of this function is always similar to the Zlib counterpart being fed with the option `Z_FINISH`.
+For flush modes, currently, only `Z_FULL_FLUSH` and `Z_FINISH` are supported.
+When modes other than `Z_FINISH` is passed via `flush`, the behavior of this function is the same as when `Z_FULL_FLUSH` is passed.

 * `int deflateEnd(z_stream* strm)`